 A whole-repo audit isn’t “tell me what’s wrong” — that prompt yields generic advice.
 A good audit prompt names the dimensions (architecture, security, test coverage, deps, perf, docs), forces evidence (file:line), and constrains output (markdown table or numbered list with severity).
-These 15 templates cover the audit angles your repo actually needs.
+The 15 templates below cover the audit angles your repo actually needs, with model-version notes current as of June 2026.

 Who this is for